 Contract automation doesn’t always have to involve contracts!
+You could automate almost any type of document.
 Although it might sound odd, automation tools can rapidly assemble forms that businesses are required to complete on a regular basis.
 The time savings are excellent but, even better, is the fact that data can be captured in the form and sent straight to another software application (with the right API calls, of course).

 Here are some other examples of documentation not traditionally viewed through the “contract automation” lens but which are well within the scope of modern tools:

 - KYC documentation, information security and vendor due diligence forms

 - Multi-jurisdictional questionnaires, for gathering local counsel advice on large-scale matters

 An example of a form use case is set out in the Appendix